Keeping event attendees safe in Covid-19 times

 - Keep track of any Covid-19 cases that arise from your event, noting, for example, if these were picked up using RATs, after attendees have been mingling with others, or otherwise.

-- After your event you can assess what worked well and what didn’t in terms of the event policy, so you can consider changes to the way you run the next event.
+- Assess what worked well and what didn’t in terms of the event policy, so you can consider changes to the way you run the next event.

-A big thanks to Dr Dion O’Neale and Dr Emily Harvey for their input into this guidance.
+A big thanks to Dr Dion O’Neale, Dr Emily Harvey and Associate Professor Siouxsie Wiles for their input into this guidance.

 *A note on CO2 monitors